Gomer0319/Java_Excercises/04-OOP/OOP .md

 ### Understanding Classes

 **Classes** serve as blueprints for creating objects.
 They define the **attributes** (properties) and **methods** (behaviors) that objects will possess.
-For example, a House class might define attributes such as color and size, while specialized classes such as mansions or Villasilla extend this blueprint with additional features.
+For example, a House class might define attributes such as color and size, while specialized classes such as Mansions or Villas extend this blueprint with additional features.

 *Examples of Object-Oriented Concepts*